nmalkin/minesweeper/resources/README.md

 your `name` as a field in the request.
 In return, you'll get a string that represents the ID of your new game.
 You'll need it to keep playing.

+You can also include a `version` number as part of your request (integers only, please).
+These differentiate your submissions: only games with the highest version number will be counted for scoring.

 ### Opening cells

 To open a cell, make a POST request to `/open` with the following arguments: